-Over the course of play characters will gain experience using their skills.
-During character advancement, when a character gains an experience she notes down what that experience is next to the skill in question.
+Over the course of play, characters will gain experience using their skills.
+When a character gains an experience, she notes down what that experience is next to the skill in question.
 For example, experiences with the stealth skill might include "forest terrain," "crowds," "cover of darkness" or "hiding places."